ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/Posts/draft__KnowYourMcuComic/post.md

-Title: Shift Left
+Title: Know Your MCU
 Published: 2024/04/20
 Tags:
 - comic
 - humor
 ---

-## KNow Your MCU
+## Know Your MCU

 This is a draft